tweetback/tweetback-canonical/README.md

 Just create a PR with your addition to the `mapping.js` file and we’ll have a look!

+Please start your commit message with `mapping: `, it helps speed up the npm package release process.

 ## The best example

-This status https://twitter.11ty.dev/1559312029340557315 links to @TerribleMia’s archive which links *back* to the @eleven_ty archive.
+This status https://twitter.11ty.dev/1559312029340557315 links to @TerribleMia’s archive which links _back_ to the @eleven_ty archive.
 Threading across archives 🏆 while allowing each instance to maintain their own data.